 Jennifer Lava lives in Austin, Texas, where she worked for years in retail and administrative positions in both the public and private sectors.
-Some of these jobs included working for the Texas State Preservation Board, local real estate developers and a custom frame shop.
-These positions taught me about customer service, records retention, preserving art and memorabilia, and what kept me most on my toes was working with people with demanding standards.
+Some of these jobs included working for the State of Texas, local real estate developers, and a custom frame shop.
+These positions taught her about customer service, records retention, preserving art and memorabilia, and what kept her most on her toes was working with people with demanding standards.

-From all of my working experiences, I realized that “the other duties as assigned” were the ones I liked the best.
-So in 2006, I turned it into my own business.
-I work with creative, and not so creative people, who are ready for a one of a kind organizing system for their home or office that reflects their uniqueness.
-I also speak to women’s groups, civic organizations and others who are ready to make something great happen in their work and life.
+From all her working experiences, she realized that “the other duties as assigned” were the ones she liked the best.
+So, in 2006, Jennifer turned it into her own business.
+She works with creative and not so creative people who are ready for a one of a kind organizing system for their home or office that reflects their uniqueness.
+She also speaks to women’s groups, civic organizations, and others ready to make something great happen in their work and life.

-I am currently the Immediate Past President of the Austin Chapter of the National Association of Productivity & Organizing Professionals (NAPO) and has held many roles over the years.
-In 2012, she was presented the NAPO-Austin President’s award for Exemplary Service to the Chapter.
-In 2015, I was presented with the NAPO National President’s Award as a member of the Marketing Committee.
-Along with serving on the NAPO National Marketing and Membership Committees, I am proud to be a member of NAPO’s Golden Circle, signifying an elevated level of organizing experience.
-I continue my education with advanced classes as a subscriber to the Institute for Challenging Disorganization (ICD).
-I am an Evernote Certified Consultant.
-I also belong to the Texas State Historical Association.
+Jennifer is a Past President of the Austin Chapter of the National Association of Productivity & Organizing Professionals (NAPO) and has held many roles over the years.
+In 2012, she was presented the NAPO-Austin President’s Award for Exemplary Service to the Chapter.
+In 2015, Jennifer was presented with the NAPO National President’s Award as a Marketing Committee member.
+Along with serving on the NAPO National Membership Committee, she is proud to be a member of NAPO’s Golden Circle, signifying an elevated organizing experience level.
+Jennifer continues her education with advanced classes as a subscriber to the Institute for Challenging Disorganization (ICD).
+She is an Evernote Certified Consultant.
+She also belongs to the Texas State Historical Association.
 In May of 2016, she was selected as a “10 Best Professional Organizer” in Austin by Spare Foot Moving Guides.
 For three years in a row, Jennifer was chosen as a “19 Best Home Organizer” in Austin by Expertise.com.

-I have a Bachelor’s Degree in History from St. Edward’s University.
-I started going to college to be a teacher but instead my class room is people’s homes, offices and studios.
-In my free time, I enjoy learning even more about history, working on craft projects, taking tap dance classes, researching my family genealogy and spending time with my husband, Jay and our four-legged children, Bella and Josie.
+Jennifer has a bachelor’s degree in History from St. Edward’s University.
+She started going to college to be a teacher but instead, her classroom is people’s homes, offices, and studios.
+In her free time, Jennifer enjoys learning even more about history, working on craft projects, and spending time with her husband, Jay, and their four-legged children, Bella, Josie, Taco, and Nacho.